thetof91/Calculator/README.md

 # Calculator
 ## Synopsis

 Simple Calculator iOS Swift.
-Small project for Visma Wallmob.

 ## Motivation

-Project is made as a tryout for Visma Wallmob.
+Project is made as a tryout for a company

 ## Tests